Calculated based on number of publications stored in Pure and citations from Scopus

 Profile

 Dominic Berry received his PhD from The University of Queensland in 2002.
-He was an ARC Postdoctoral Research Fellow from 2004 to 2006, and an ARC Future Fellow from 2011 to 2015.
-He also held postdoctoral positions at Macquarie University and the Institute for Quantum Computing (IQC).
-He is now a Senior Lecturer at Macquarie University.
-He is a member of the Australian Institute of Physics, American Physical Society, Optical Society of America, and Australian Optical Society.
+He was an ARC Postdoctoral Research Fellow from 2004 to 2006, worked at the Institute for Quantum Computing in Waterloo from 2009 to 2011, then was an ARC Future Fellow from 2011 to 2015.
+He is now a Professor at Macquarie University, performing research in collaboration with Google under a Sponsored Research Agreement.

 Fingerprint